Johnny Grabowski: Professional baseball

 In January 1927, the White Sox traded Grabowski to the New York Yankees.
 He had his best season for the 1927 "Murderer's Row" New York Yankees, considered by some to be the best baseball team in history.
 Grabowski appeared in 70 games for the 1927 Yankees, sharing the catching duty with Pat Collins and Benny Bengough in 1927.
 Grabowski had a .350 on-base percentage for the 1927 Yankees.
 He remained with the Yankees through the 1929 season and won two World Series championships with the Yankees in 1927 and 1928.

 After spending 1930 with the St. Paul Saints, Grabowski returned to the major leagues in 1931 with the Detroit Tigers.
 He appeared in 40 games with the Tigers, 39 as a catcher.
 He appeared in his last major league game in September 1931.
 In seven major league seasons, Grabowski appeared in 296 games, 282 as a catcher, and compiled a career .252 batting average and .295 on-base percentage.

 Grabowski concluded his playing career playing for the Montreal Royals of the International League in 1932 and 1933.

 Later years

 After retiring as a player, Grabowski became an umpire in the Canadian–American League (1937), Eastern League (1938–1939), and International League (1940–1941).
 He suffered severe burns in 1946 after a fire at his home in Guilderland, New York.
-He died at St. Peter's Hospital in Albany, New York, at age 46.
+He died of his injuries at St. Peter's Hospital in Albany, New York, at age 46.